That's because they combine multiple energy-saving technologies to provide better performance with less wasted energy.

 Smart inverter technology enables your air conditioning system to be more conservative, lowering energy costs by using less electricity to serve the same purpose.
 In addition to being more conservative in their energy usage, they're also more effective at conditioning your living space.

 A mini split system is like varying your pressure on the gas pedal to keep traveling at a consistent 60 mph.
 You use less gas when you drive a constant speed than you do by repeatedly accelerating and slowing down.
-Just the same, you conserve energy costs by maintaining a stable temperature than you do by running at full speed, then shutting off over and over again.
+You limit energy costs by maintaining a stable temperature than you do by a constant cycling of running full blast, then shutting off.

 Inverter-driven mini split systems accomplish this through the use of advanced control algorithms, inverter-driven compressors, and intelligent valves.
-These smart inverter technologies enable mini split systems to reach efficiency levels greater than 30 SEER
+These smart inverter technologies enable mini split systems to reach efficiency levels greater than 30 SEER.
+When comparing this to traditional central air systems, which generally top out at 18 SEER, you find that an inverter-driven mini split system can save you 30% or more on your electric bill!